Skip to content

 We do recommend renting a car for the day if you plan to take a day trip that’s only accessibly by car.
 For example, if you want to go to San Marino or to the Ferrari factory, then renting a car for the day is a fantastic option.

 We like to use Discover Cars for our car rentals in Italy.
-We usually rent a car near the Bologna train station and arrive early in the morning to pick it up and then drop it off that same evening.
+In the fall of 2023, we rented our car near the Bologna train station, picked it up early in the morning to pick it up, and then dropped it off that same evening.
 It’s convenient, quick, and easy.

 The Bologna Welcome Card